ymatto/Station-Manager-2/docs/index.md

 With the basics taken care of for you, you can **customize** your netradio station by just editing a few JSON config files, and providing **your own playlists of music**.

-SM2 is fully **free and open source** using the MIT license.
+SM2 is fully **free and open source** under the MIT license.
 Enjoy!

 * * *